 will also be American activists, and ex-CIA agents and ex-NATO generals to report on the Alliance from the inside.

-On Friday, March 31st, Tony Benn will address the conference's opening rally, alongside CND Vice-Chair Marjorie Thompson, aiongside CND vice-Chair Marjorie Thompson, and a number of European speakers.
+On Friday, March 31st, Tony Benn will address the conference's opening rally, alongside CND Vice-Chair Marjorie Thompson, alongside CND vice-Chair Marjorie Thompson, and a number of European speakers.

 Saturday, 1st April will see a range of experts and campaigners revealing the full story of NATO's history, behind the official propaganda.
 There will be both plenary sessions and workshops to discover NATO's hidden secrets as well as the secret of how to successfully campaign against it.
 Reflecting its global concerns, the CNA has invited Pacific and Filipino campaigners, as well as Latin American victims of US interventionism, to speak at the conference.
 There will also be a session on international debt.
-The will conference be held Ine conterence will be held at Hammersmith Town Hall, King Street, London W6, and is open to all.
+The will conference be Hammersmith Town Hall, King Street, London W6, and is open to all.
 Further details can be obtained from the Campaign for Non-Alignment (Secretary Jeremy Corbyn MP), The Red Rose Centre, 129 Seven Sisters Road, London N7 7QS.
 Tel: 01 263 9450 in the nuclear chain.
-So far, the following events have been planned to mark this national Day of Action:

-BREAK THE CHAIN AT CAPENHURST!
+BREAK THE CHAIN

 THIS DEMONSTRATION has been called for April 22nd to mark the anniversary of Chernobyl, with the emphatic message: never again!
-Capenhurst Watch, an extended affinity group that co-ordinates most activities at the plant, has organised it to protest against the fact that BNFL Capenhurst is an Integral link
+Capenhurst Watch, an extended affinity group that co-ordinates most activities at the plant, has organised it to protest against the fact that BNFL Capenhurst is an integral link